Other emergency issues in Sonora in 1913

 Plutarco Elías Calles

-The unnamed individual might have been the future president Plutarco Calles in Agua Prieta, for whom three values, for 25 centavos, 50 centavos and 1 peso, dated 10 November 1913 are known.
+The unnamed individual might have been the future president Plutarco Calles in Agua Prieta, for whom three values, for 25 centavos, 50 centavos and one peso, dated 10 November 1913 are known.
+However, these notes do not carry any mention of the ability to be exchanged, to which Meza referred.

 These notes are signed by J. Smithers, Jr. and have revenue stamps and an oval cancellation ‘Elias Fuentes & Co.
 Nov 11, 1913’ on the reverse.